damianlewis/devbox/README.md

 # DevBox

 ### Introduction
 DevBox provides a PHP development environment using Vagrant and VirtualBox.
 The development VM created is built on Ubuntu with Apache, Nginx, PHP and MySQL.
-The VM can be configured to use different versions of Ubuntu and PHP.
+The VM can be configured to use different versions of Ubuntu, PHP and MySQL.
 It can also be configured to use either Apache or Nginx.

 ### Configuration